GREECE & TURKEY IN THE FOOTSTEPS OF ST. PAUL

 FLIGHT SCHEDULE

-The group air reservation is out of Atlanta (ATL) with British Airways.
-The current group air schedule follows and is subject to change.
-Please do not purchase any air tickets to connect with the flight schedule until we confirm the group is formed.
-We will notify pilgrims when the time is proper.
+(Please do not purchase any air tickets to connect with the flight schedule until we confirm the group is formed.
+We will notify pilgrims when the time is proper.)

 ACCOMMODATIONS

-Accommodations for this pilgrimage are in first-class hotels and in a cruise line ship Celestyal Olimpia.
+Accommodations for this pilgrimage are in first-class hotels and in the cruise line ship Celestyal Olimpia.

 Rooms in double occupancy are for two people to share; they have two twin beds or one double bed.
 Rooms in single occupancy have a single bed and are for one person to occupy; a “single supplement fee” is added for single occupancy rooms.

-The three-night cruise aboard the MS Celestyal Olympia will include all onboard meals, an onboard all-inclusive drink package, listed sightseeing, gratuities for the ship personnel, and port taxes.
+The three-night cruise aboard the MS Celestyal Olympia will include all onboard meals.
 Inside cabins have no window; outside cabins have a porthole window.

 TRIP PACE